 When you eat protein first, your stomach stays fuller longer.
 Your blood sugar stays stable.
 And, it keeps you from overeating things that may not be as healthy.

 Tip number 3 is stand up and exercise more.

 Many times we sit at our desk, we drive in our car, we get logged into our computer or our phones… and, we forget to stand.
 When you stand up, you move your blood around and evidence shows you’ll live longer and your heart will thank you.

 Smoking causes your blood vessels to decrease in size and can cause heart attacks.
 So please be heart smart and stop smoking!

 Make it easy, keep it next to you, keep it in your car, keep it at your desk.
 Wherever you go, keep a bottle handy.

 Tip number 6 is to sleep more.

 When we rest, our bodies recover.
 Use technology or use your phone to set an alarm for one hour before you go to sleep.
-Read a book, meditate, music, do something to get you ready to go to sleep.
+Read a book, meditate, listen to music, do something to get you ready to go to sleep.
 Plan to sleep more.
 7 hours of sleep per day is recommended.